isomerpages/nparks-biodiversity/_festival-programmes/Outdoor Activities.md

 # **Opportunities and Workshops**

-Learn more about how to care for our City in Nature and its flora and fauna through these workshops.
+Learn more about how to care for our City in Nature and its flora and fauna through these opportunities and workshops.

 | Date | Workshop | How to Register |